nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 43 - The Return.md

 ### Scene 1: The Comms

 - **Key Event:** Ironwood realizes the ship's pilot is an aged version of Angelica.
-  - _Key Dialog:_ **Angelica Vance:** "It's me, Ironwood.
+  - _Key Dialog:_ **Angelica Ward:** "It's me, Ironwood.
 Or, the version of me that is twenty years older and significantly less patient."

 ---